Bill Evans: Trio with Scott LaFaro and Paul Motian

-In mid-1959, Evans was performing at Basin Street East, and was visited by bassist Scott LaFaro, who was playing with singer and pianist Bobby Scott at a club around the corner.
-LaFaro expressed interest in forming a trio, and suggested Paul Motian, who had appeared on Evans's album New Jazz Conceptions, as the drummer for the new group.
+In mid-1959, Evans was performing at Basin Street East and was visited by bassist Scott LaFaro, who was playing with singer and pianist Bobby Scott at a club around the corner.
+LaFaro expressed interest in forming a trio, and suggested Paul Motian, who had appeared on Evans's album New Jazz Conceptions, as the drummer.
 The trio with LaFaro and Motian became one of the most celebrated piano trios in jazz.
-With this group Evans's focus settled on traditional jazz standards and original compositions, with an added emphasis on interplay among band members.
-Evans and LaFaro would achieve a high level of musical empathy.
-In December 1959 the band recorded its first album, Portrait in Jazz for Riverside Records.
+With this group, Evans's focus settled on traditional jazz standards and original compositions, with an added emphasis on interplay among band members.
+Evans and LaFaro achieved a high level of musical empathy.
+In December 1959 the band recorded its first album, Portrait in Jazz, for Riverside Records.

-In early 1960, the trio began a tour that brought them to Boston, San Francisco (at Jazz Workshop), and Chicago (at the Sutherland Lounge).
+In early 1960, the trio began a tour that brought it to Boston, San Francisco (at Jazz Workshop), and Chicago (at the Sutherland Lounge).
 After returning to New York in February, the band performed at Town Hall on a multi-artist bill, and then began a residency at Birdland.
-While the trio did not produce any studio records in 1960, two bootleg recordings from radio broadcasts from April and May were illegally released in the early 1970s, which infuriated Evans.
-Later, they would be posthumously issued as The 1960 Birdland Sessions.
+While the trio produced no studio records in 1960, two bootleg recordings from radio broadcasts from April and May were illegally released in the early 1970s, infuriating Evans.
+They were posthumously issued as The 1960 Birdland Sessions.

-In parallel with his trio work, Evans kept working as a backing musician for other bandleaders.
+In parallel with his trio work, Evans kept working as a backing musician for other leaders.
 In 1960, he performed on singer Frank Minion's album The Soft Land of Make Believe, featuring versions of the Kind of Blue compositions "Flamenco Sketches" and "So What" with added lyrics.
-That year, he also recorded The Soul of Jazz Percussion, with Philly Joe Jones and Chambers.
+That year, he also recorded The Soul of Jazz Percussion with Philly Joe Jones and Chambers.